 “Regardless of where you fall in the income spectrum, creating and maintaining a retirement-planning strategy gives you a significantly higher probability of preserving enough assets/income to last your lifetime,” said Sarah Carlson-Rieger, the founder of the financial planning firm Fulcrum Financial Group.
 “For the fortunate [person] who has plenty of assets to last their lifetime, good planning leads to good stewardship of assets and an incredible opportunity to leave a purposeful legacy.”

-Keep on saving
+Keep on saving while planning for retirement

 No one knows what life will bring tomorrow, so it’s important to save today.
 Even if someone is financial well-off, nothing is a guarantee.